 Mississippi

-The state of Mississippi does not allow the use of a UTV or ATV on public roads.
-Still, it may depend on your local authorities to decide the country-specific rules.
+Mississippi does not allow the use of UTVs or ATVs on public roads.
+However, your local authorities may decide on country-specific rules.

 Missouri

-In Missouri, the state does not permit the use of ATVs and UTVs on public roads.
-However, this rule is an exception if you are using it for agricultural purposes or allowed by the local authorities.
+The state does not permit using ATVs and UTVs on public roads in Missouri.
+However, this rule is an exception if the vehicle is used for agricultural purposes or is allowed by the local authorities.

-Even if you are allowed, you must have a valid driver’s license and ride only up to a speed of 30 mph.
+Even if allowed, you must have a valid driver’s license and ride only up to 30 mph.

 Montana

-The state of Montana does not permit the use of side-by-sides on the interstate or federal highways.
+The state of Montana does not permit side-by-side use on interstate or federal highways.
 However, you can ride an ATV on roads approved by the Forest Services.
 Apart from that, your local county government or city government may approve or disapprove of the use in your specific region.

 Nebraska

-Nebraska only allows the use of side-by-sides for agricultural purposes, that too only on the shoulder of roads.
-Such roads should be outside the limits of the city and should not fall under the controlled-access highways.
+Nebraska also allows side-by-side for agricultural purposes on the shoulder of roads.
+Such roads should be outside the city’s limits and should not fall under the controlled-access highways.

-Apart from that, make sure that you do not exceed the speed limit of 30 mph.
-Also, follow other prerequisites, such as license, insurance, tail light, triangular safety flag, headlight, and more.
+In addition, you must not exceed the speed limit of 30 mph.
+You must also follow other prerequisites, such as a license, insurance, tail light, triangular safety flag, headlight, and more.

 Nevada

-Quite strict about the use of side-by-sides, Nevada doesn’t allow ATVs and UTVs on public roads.
-Still, there are exceptions to it, when the authorities permit in case of an emergency.
+Nevada is quite strict about the use of side-by-side.
+It doesn’t allow ATVs and UTVs on public roads.
+Still, there are exceptions when the authorities permit them in an emergency.

 New Hampshire

 New Hampshire does not permit side-by-side vehicles on public roads unless the road is open for OHRV.
-Even in such cases, you must drive at the speed of 10 mph or less.
-Also, you need to make sure that you stay at the extreme right of the road.
+Even in such cases, you must drive at 10 mph or less.
+Also, you must stay at the extreme right of the road.

 New Jersey